stefanposs/opcua-mqtt-converter/README.md

 go test ./...
 ```

-## License
+License
 This project is licensed under the MIT License.
-For more information, see the `LICENSE` file.
+For more information, see the [License](LICENSE.md) file.

-## Contribution
+Contribution
 Contributions are welcome!
 Please open an issue or a pull request for suggestions and improvements.